Lugus-Intelligence/style_guides/git.md

 The beggining of the message leads with an emoji to quikcly identify the commit pourpose, follwed by the "context", which is a combination of one or more words separated by "/" that tell us what part of the code or function was modified.
-The description of the commit summarize your modifications.
+The description of the commit summarizes your modifications.
+Verbs should be written in their imperative form.

 ### 1.2.
 Types